eToro vs ATFX Comparison

 Which brokers offers more tradeable asset classes, eToro or ATFX?

-eToro offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, eToro has 3056, compared to 150 from ATFX.
+eToro offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, eToro has 3458, compared to 150 from ATFX.

 Can I trade cryptocurrency with eToro or ATFX?